minprog/webprogrammeren/web/20 homepage/profile.md

 1. Execute `unzip homepage.zip` to uncompress that file.
 1. Execute `rm homepage.zip` to delete that ZIP file.
 1. Execute `ls`.
 You should see a directory called `profile`, which was inside of that ZIP file.
-1. Execute `cd profile` to change into that directory.
+1. Execute `cd homepage` to change into that directory.
 1. Execute `ls`.
 You should see this problem's distribution, including `index.html` and `styles.css`.
 1. You can immediately start a server to view the site by running